Love For a Traditional Tet Holiday Sparked Among Students Via Culture Week And Tet Fair

 “The activities in the Culture Week this year are closely related to the subjects that students learn at school.
-Such activities, including joining parents, teachers and classmates in making video clips about the Vietnamese traditional Tet holiday and the New Year celebrations of foreign countries, help broaden students’ minds and improve their skills.
+Activities such as parents and teachers making video clips about the Vietnamese traditional Tet holiday and the New Year celebrations of foreign countries, help broaden students’ minds and improve their skills.
 More importantly, they understand the value of traditional culture and develop a sense of national pride, internationalism and innovative thinking.
-Through making a wish tree and composing poetry, students can express their love for the people around them and learn more about the richness of the Vietnamese language, thus seeing their affection for their mother tongue grow deeper.
+Through making a wish tree and composing poetry, students can express their love for the people around them and learn more about the richness of the Vietnamese language, thus seeing their appreciation for their mother tongue grow deeper.
 That’s how the knowledge of Vietnamese Language and the new subject of CLISE is put into life”, shared Teacher Do Thi Lan Huong.

-Traditional Tet holiday brought back to life in Tet Fair Vinsers 2020
+The traditional Tet holiday coming to life at the Tet Fair 2020

 Despite being in the same system, each campus had its own Tet Fair topic and activities, adding different colors to the unique spring picture of Vinschool.
 The Tet atmosphere was clearly felt in every campus, in the eyes and smiles of all Vinsers and teachers.
 Besides its great educational value, the Tet Fair enabled Vinsers to showcase their talent and proactiveness through a variety of student-led activities.

 The Ao dai collection “Spring blossoms” was entirely designed by Vinsers from Vinschool Times City High school.
-10 types of blossoms steeped in the breath of spring looked gorgeous on white Ao dai.
+10 types of blossoms steeped in the breath of spring looked gorgeous on white Ao dais.

-“Harmony wrestling competition”, a new element of Tet Fair 2020, helped Vinsers learn about the determination, resilience and sportsmanship of Vietnamese forefathers.
+The “Harmony wrestling competition”, a new element of the Tet Fair 2020, helped Vinsers learn about the determination, resilience and sportsmanship of Vietnamese forefathers.